Exhibition: ‘The Real Thing: Unpackaging Product Photography’ at the Metropolitan Museum of Art, New York

 Charting the Canyon offers visual delights: the humorous layering of a 19th-century drawing with contemporary photographic details, the extension of an Ansel Adams view into a serene panorama, and the illusion of three-dimensions with a stereopticon viewer built for the twenty-first century, among others to be discovered in this unique exhibition.

-Text from the Phoenix Art Museum website [Online] Cited 20/04/2009 no longer available online
+Text from the Phoenix Art Museum website [Online] Cited 20/04/2009.
+No longer available online

 Mark Klett and Byron Wolfe.
 'Sixty-six years after Edward Weston's "Storm, Arizona" From the Marble Canyon Trading Post' 2007